mehmedayt/online-shop/README.md

   - User registration and login with secure authentication.
   - Password hashing using bcrypt and JWT for session management.
-  - Password change can securely update your password, with instant feedback via pop-up messages.
+  - Password change functionality with secure password updates and instant feedback via pop-up messages.
+  - User account deletion with confirmation prompt, redirecting to the login page if the user is not authenticated.

 - **Shopping Cart:**